OpenPF2/Playground/README.md

 Provides an Unreal Engine sample project for demonstrating how to use the OpenPF2 Role Playing Game (RPG) framework.

+## Compatibility

+This project is compatible with Unreal Engine 5.2.

 ## Licensing

 This is a free learning resource.
 If you intend to reproduce, repurpose, or